Healthy Fudgy Peanut Butter Swirled Black Bean Brownies

 So in case you were wondering… YES, you can have an extra brownie (or two) with no guilt involved.
 This recipe is a must make!

+Mmmmm!
 Are you jealous?
-Because you should be jealous.
+Because you should be jealous 😉

-You really gotta make these brownies.
+You really gotta make these Healthy Fudgy Peanut Butter Swirled Black Bean Brownies.
 Allergies or no allergies, they will rock your world!